davidsalim86/Cafe-Restaurant-Visualisation-Dashboard/README.md

 ## Aim

-The aim of this project is to create visualisation on the quantity of seating and establishment of cafe and restaurant in the City of Melbourne from 2002 to 2020.
+The aim of this project is to create visualisation on the number of establishment and capacity of cafe and restaurant in the City of Melbourne from 2002 to 2020.

 ## Data Source